Bass Generation: Background

 In early 2009, Basshunter started the process of recording the album.
 A comment was posted on his official website in April that he was "back in the studio to do some work on the new album."
 On 1 July 2009, it was announced that Basshunter would be releasing a brand new single titled "Every Morning" on 21 September with the new album, Bass Generation, being released one week later on 28 September.
 On 1 September 2009, the official album artwork and track listing was posted on Hard2Beat.com.
 On 15 September, it was revealed on Basshunter's official Bebo profile that the album would also be released as a two-disc set.

-He received a lot of requests to create new "Tetris" song so he recorded "Plane to Spain" which is one of his favourite songs from album.
+He received a lot of requests to create a new "Tetris" song, so he recorded "Plane to Spain" which is one of his favourite songs from the album.
 At first he thought of making it instrumental, but it wouldn't be that salable.